-Last month, I was introduced to a super-special lose-weight-as-you-eat dish in New York.
-Called konjac, it’s a Japanese root vegetable that’s incredibly low in calories – 3 calories per 100 grams (considering 100 grams of cucumber have 10 calories, this is really, really low).
+Last month, I was introduced to a super-special lose-weight-as-you-eat dish.
+Called konjac, it’s a Japanese root vegetable that’s incredibly low in calories: 3 calories per 100 grams (considering 100 grams of cucumber have 10 calories, this is really, really low).

 What does this all add up to?
 The best 1-2-3 diet punch one could ask for!

-Konjac is available in several different forms, including a tofu-like block, flour, jelly and supplements.
+Konjac is available in several different forms (all easily available at department stores Stateside), including a tofu-like block, flour, jelly and supplements.
 However, the most popular (and easiest) form of konjac is shirataki or konnyaku noodles – clear, thin noodles that have a rubbery texture.

 Unlike regular dried noodles, they come packaged in a watery liquid.
 All you need to do is drain the noodles and rinse them under cold water.
 Then blanch them in a pot of boiling water for a couple of minutes; drain well and you’re all set!